The Bankrate promise

 You’ll pay more in the long term

-It’ll be harder to track business expenses
+It’s harder to track business expenses

 Your taxes will be more complicated

-Most business expenses are tax deductible; personal expenses are not.
-Mixing the two makes it complicated to file your taxes and can cause even deeper problems if the IRS ever chooses to audit you.
+Most business expenses are tax-deductible.
+Personal expenses are not.
+Mixing the two makes it complicated to file your taxes, and can cause even deeper problems if the IRS ever chooses to audit you.